toddcf/code-snippets/git/git-essentials.md

 You may have files in your directory that you do not want to upload to Git.
 (For example, a video file that is too large and will get rejected due to file size every time.
 Or a file with sensitive information that you do not want to post publicly on Git.)
 You can tell Git to ignore these files and only track the remaining files.

 You create a file called `.gitignore`.

+NOTE: `.gitignore` will be a hidden file.
+Typing `ls` will not show it.
+You will have to use `ls -a` instead to confirm that it has been created.

 Inside this file, you can list each file (on its own line) you want Git to ignore, like this: